laurajsdias/test-devsecops-actionnetwork/README.md

 - to install yum-cron in all instances.
 Goal: schedule daily security and packages updates in all servers.
 - enable a web server (apache) and place the necessary website files inside /var/www/html directory.

-Next steps was to define an **AutoScalingGroup** and a **SecurityGroup**.
+Next steps were to define an **AutoScalingGroup** and a **SecurityGroup**.
 The AutoScalingGroup defines that this infra will have 3 servers by default, 2 servers at minimum and 5 total and that the subnets created on the vpc-stack will be assigned to this group of instances.
 The SecurityGroup basically is defining that this infra will accept inbound connections from everyone on ports 22(ssh), 80(http) e 443(https).

 The final part is all the resources needed for a load balancing to happen inside AWS.
 So it was created the **LoadBalancer** itself associated with our SecurityGroup and the created subnets.
 Then we enable a **TargetGroup** to listen for connections on port 80 and make healthy checks.

 Furthermore, there are the **Listeners** configuration.
 There are two: one for HTTP, other for HTTPS.
 Basically the HTTPListener forward all requests to port 443, and then the HTTPSListener does its job using a self signed certificate that is generated on step 4 of the Requirements step above.

 DELIVERED:
-- Code to provision almost automatically 3 web servers on AWS, and auto scaling group working behind a load balancer.
+- Code to provision almost automatically 3 web servers on AWS via an auto scaling group working behind a load balancer.
 - A basic HTML page file uploaded to S3 that also gives names to the instances to test the load balancer working.
 - Encrypted access to the website via the load balancer (using self-signed certificate)
 - A UserData script encoded on the LaunchTemplate that installs yum-cron and uses a customized yum-cron.conf file (uploaded to S3) that schedules security and package updates every 24h.